DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 }
 ```

-Use the [`MessageContentTemplate`](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.MessageContentTemplate) property to display any render fragment in a message bubble.
-For more information on appearance customization, refer to the following help document: [Customizable Message Appearance and Empty Message Area](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat#customizable-message-appearance-and-empty-message-area).
-To display rich formatted messages, use a markdown processor to convert the response content to HTML code.
+Use the [`MessageContentTemplate`](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.MessageContentTemplate) property to display rich formatted messages.
+Use a markdown processor to convert the response content to HTML code.

 **Files to Review:**